-NOTE 1 There is no limit on the mass of the equipment if the equipment is intended for use with a DETACHABLE POWER SUPPLY CORD.
+NOTE 1 - There is no limit on the mass of the equipment if the equipment is intended for use with a DETACHABLE POWER SUPPLY CORD.

-- include, for equipment required to have protective earthing, a PROTECTIVE EARTHING CONDUCTOR having green-and-yellow insulation; and
+- include, for equipment required to have protective earthing, a PROTECTIVE EARTHING CONDUCTOR having green-and-yellow insulation; and - have conductors with cross-sectional areas not less than those specified in table 3B.

-NOTE 2 In Australia, additional requirements apply.
+NOTE 2 - In Australia, additional requirements apply.

-P.1 NAE Compliance is checked by inspection and by measurement.
+Compliance is checked by inspection and by measurement.
 In addition, for screened cords, compliance is checked by the tests of IEC 60227 (all parts).
 However, flexing tests need be applied only to screened power supply cords for MOVABLE EQUIPMENT.

-NOTE 3 Although screened cords are not covered in the scope of IEC 60227 (all parts), the relevant tests of IEC 60227 (all parts) are used.
+NOTE 3 - Although screened cords are not covered in the scope of IEC 60227 (all parts), the relevant tests of IEC 60227 (all parts) are used.